Open Enrollment 2015

 - Business Travel Accident

 - The Business Travel Accident benefit (while traveling on official State business), paid by the State, increased from $100,000 to $200,000 per person for Supervisory, Confidential, Partially Exempt, Exempt and General Government employees only.
+The $200,000 coverage was extened to Governor, Lieutenant Governor, Legislators, and members of Boards and Commissions on September 1, 2014.
 All others remain at $100,000.

 - Supplemental Life under the Optional Benefits